 Natural Christmas trees and greens are not permitted in university housing because of the significant fire hazard they create.
 Holiday decorations are permitted, but they may not use electrical lights or other devices that have not been approved by Underwriters Laboratories.

 Common Area Painting

 In recent years, student mural projects in residential facilities are making a return.
-Students desire to paint a common area (lounge/study/recreation room/hallway) of a residential building must receive permission from Housing and Dining Services.
+Students desire to paint a common area (lounge/study/recreation room/hallway) of a residential building must receive permission from Housing Services.
 Students will work to coordinate any project through their housefellow.
-All proposed projects will be reviewed and approved/denied by their housefellow and Housing and Dining Services.
-Students must receive, review and complete the Common Area Painting Guidelines and Registration Form available in the Housing and Dining Services office.
-This information is to be completed and presented to residential life staff and Housing and Dining Services along with a detailed drawing of the proposed design.
+All proposed projects will be reviewed and approved/denied by their housefellow and Housing Services.
+Students must receive, review and complete the Common Area Painting Guidelines and Registration Form available in the Housing Services office.
+This information is to be completed and presented to residential life staff and Housing Services along with a detailed drawing of the proposed design.
 Once approved, the painting may begin.
 Appropriate creativity is encouraged and some communities have sponsored contests to identify designs.
-Contact a Housing and Dining Services or residential life staff member for details and support.
+Contact a Housing Services or residential life staff member for details and support.

 Common Area Responsibility

 As stated in the Housing License Agreement, each resident is responsible for any damages or losses that occur in the assigned living areas or to any of the furnishings therein and the residents may be charged the cost of any repairs, replacement or reasonable custodial service.
 Each student is, with the other residents, jointly responsible for whatever damage may occur, for any cause, to public and semi-public areas in the residence halls.
 All residents may be charged a prorated share of the cost of repairing public areas.